Supermarine Attacker: Design

-The Supermarine Attacker was a navalised jet-propelled fighter aircraft, the first jet-powered aircraft to be introduced into FAA service.
-While originally designed to a wartime requirement for the RAF, it was not introduced until the early 1950s, and was ultimately developed for use aboard aircraft carriers.
 For a jet aircraft, the Attacker's design was unusual, with a tail-dragger undercarriage with twin tailwheels, as well as an unswept wing.
 The flight controls were relatively conventional, based on those of the Spiteful.
 The forward position of the cockpit was well-received, and provided an exceptionally good view for the pilot.

 The Attacker had a relatively strong structure, making extensive use of heavy-gauge materials, principally aluminium alloy, which were used with stressed-skin construction and supported by 24 closely spaced stringers and formers.
 The nose had an unusual lobster-claw structure, comprising thick laminated aluminium-alloy sheet at the top and bottom, with no stiffening members; it gave armour protection to the pilot and carried pressurisation loads.
 The tip of the nose was detachable to accommodate a gun camera or ballast; between this and the cockpit was an avionics bay.
 Aft of the cockpit was the semi-monocoque fuel tank, followed by the engine bay.

-In terms of its aerodynamics, the Attacker was well streamlined, described by Flight as being "perhaps more perfect than any other fighter".
+In terms of its aerodynamics, the Attacker was well streamlined, described by Flight in 1947 as being "perhaps more perfect than any other fighter".
 The fuselage was continuously curved with no straight lines.
 It was shaped to have some of the wing's laminar flow characteristics and its lines were interrupted only by the faired cockpit canopy and the engine air intakes on either side of the cockpit.
 The intakes diverted the front fuselage boundary layer to prevent it entering the engine; tests with the diverters faired-over gave reduced engine performance including thrust.